 Not only has JPCatholic established a niche, but the University already has a respectable track record of success with graduates in media, technology, and filmmaking.
-Some students created a feature film called Red Line, an online television series that attracted more than 125,000 site visitors and a great deal of press coverage.
-Several graduates and employees launched Yellow Line Studios, which is involved in several film projects.
+Students and faculty created a feature film called Red Line

+and an online television series that attracted more than 125,000 site visitors and a great deal of press coverage.
+Graduates and employees launched Yellow Line Studios, which is involved in several film projects.
 The New Evangelization students produced a 13-episode series on the Catechism called “Pillars of Catholicism.”

 JPCatholic is emphatic in ensuring fidelity to the Magisterium:

-All teaching faculty will commit to harmony with Catholic Church teachings (the pope and bishops) in speech and action.
+"All teaching faculty will commit to harmony with Catholic Church teachings (the pope and bishops) in speech and action.
 Faculty, staff, students or volunteers who knowingly in public speech or actions take positions against the Catholic Church compromise their relationship with JPCatholic.
-JPCatholic expects all trustees, faculty and staff to celebrate the positive spiritual and entrepreneurial components of its mission and eschew cutting down what the institution is striving to build.
+JPCatholic expects all trustees, faculty and staff to celebrate the positive spiritual and entrepreneurial components of its mission and eschew cutting down what the institution is striving to build."

 The campus chaplain is appointed by the San Diego bishop.
 He and other priests hear confessions four times per week and by appointment.
 Eucharistic Adoration takes place nearly every afternoon on campus, and students lead evening Rosary and the Chaplet of Divine Mercy at their residence apartments.

-Students have become involved in teaching CCD classes, doing pro-life work, helping with homeless people, and attending prayer and Sunday worship services.
+Students have become involved in teaching CCD classes, doing pro-life work, helping homeless people, and attending prayer and Sunday worship services.

-With a population of about 1.3 million, San Diego presents a broad array of economic, social, and cultural opportunities.
+With a population of about 1.3 million, nearby San Diego presents a broad array of economic, social, and cultural opportunities.
 The diversified economy includes military and port facilities, tourism, biotechnology, marine science, and many start-up businesses, particularly in technology.
 Cultural offerings include the San Diego Museum of Art, the San Diego Zoo, and a wide range of professional sports teams.